Labyrinth Rocks (Nelson/Marlborough)

 How Geocaching Works

-A 1 litre plastic container hidden amongst natural limestone rock formations near Takaka, Golden Bay.
+Originally a 1 litre plastic container but now smaller.
+It is hidden amongst natural limestone rock formations near Takaka, Golden Bay.

 Welcome to the Labyrinth, a great place to get lost for a while.
 Park at the co-ordinates given below and enjoy a wander through some interesting natural rock formations.
 You could probably get to the cache and back inside 10 minutes but allow at least an hour to enjoy a leisurely wander around the park.
 If you have young children with you there are plenty of things to see along the track to keep them entertained.